Geojuffie/HackingEDPlanning-Team5-QGISNL/technical_guide.md

 ##### A-1 Sprague-multiplier model and plugin

-Download both the Sprague-Multiplier model file and the sprague_plugin zip file from this repository.
+Download both the worldpop model file and the sprague_plugin zip file from this repository.

 ##### A-2 country polygon data